munificent/journal/asset/post/2020-04-05-crafting-crafting-interpreters.md

 version of the interpreters.
 Of course, the tests don't all pass -- the interpreters aren't complete!
 So I added metadata to track which tests I expected to pass by which point in the book.
-With this in place, I could automatically verify that the code I was showing readers did exactly what I expected.
+With this in place, I could automatically verify that the code that I was showing readers did exactly what I expected.

 [test runner]: https://github.com/munificent/craftinginterpreters/blob/master/util/test.py
 [lox tests]: https://github.com/munificent/craftinginterpreters/tree/master/test

-### More Complex Snippets
+### More complex snippets

 The snippet markers look pretty straightforward, and in many cases they are.
 But reality tends to get messier and I didn't allow myself to sweep any of that mess